Rosazea: Was hinter der chronischen Rötung steckt

 • Ceramides (barrier lipids)

-• Centella asiatica (soothing plant extracts)
+• Centella asiatica (soothing plant compounds)

-Often perceived as burdensome
+Often perceived as burdening

 • Alcohol denat. in higher concentration